Artisanal techniques and technological evolution in classic and contemporary stop-motion animation

 Laika, based in the United States, combines traditional animation with technological innovations such as 3D printing to enrich facial details and expressions of its puppets.

-This fusion between technology and art allows them to innovate in narrative language, while maintaining the artisanal essence that characterizes stop-motion.
+This fusion between technology and art allows them to innovate in narrative language, maintaining the artisanal essence that characterizes stop-motion.

 Czechoslovak Studies and Jiří Trnka